siddhartha-gadgil/DeptWeb/_seminars/2015/2015-01-05-nayantara-bhatnagar-university-of-delaware.md

 ---
 date: 2015-1-5
-speaker: "Nayantara Bhatnagar (University of Delaware)"
+speaker: "Nayantara Bhatnagar (University of Delaware, USA)"
 title: "Lengths of Monotone Subsequences in a Mallows Permutation"
-time: "2:00 pm"
+time: "2 pm"
-venue: "LH-1, Department of Mathematics, IISc"
+venue: "LH-1, Mathematics Department"
 ---
 The longest increasing subsequence (LIS) of a uniformly random permutation is a well studied problem.
 Vershik-Kerov and Logan-Shepp first showed that asymptotically the typical length of the LIS is 2sqrt(n).
 This line of research culminated in the work of Baik-Deift-Johansson who related this length to the Tracy-Widom distribution.